 Many stereos have now done away with the power antenna wire and solely have a remote turn-on wire.
 The concept is pretty straightforward to understand in terms of how it works.

-The radio will receive power from the battery when switched on, and then the remote wire will send a signal to the amplifier to switch on.
+The radio will receive power from the battery when switched on, and then the remote wire will send a signal to the amplifier to switch it on.

 When the radio is turned off, a remote wire stops transferring the signal, and the amplifier turns off.
 You can think of a remote wire as a cut-off switch essentially.